IWAE-TIME/alpsim.github.io/content/documentation/start/obtain.md

 ---

-The simplest way to start using `ALPS` is to installed prebuild `Python` package from `pypi.org`:
+The simplest way to start using `ALPS` is to install a prebuilt `Python` package from `pypi.org`:

   ```ShellSession
   $ pip install pyalps
   ```
-This will install `ALPS` python package that can be imported in either `Python` script or `Jupyter` notebook.
+This will install the `ALPS` python package that can be imported in either `Python` script or a `Jupyter` notebook.

 ---